PhDuck/ALBlog/content/posts/On-Records.md

 2. Type information on fields, which is e.g., used to answer if a given assignment or filtering on a record’s field is valid?
 Both the compiler and the server verify this.
 The compiler in VS Code when assigning a string to a decimal will not compile.
 If one tries to be too smart and avoids the compiler’s analysis using RecRef and FieldRef the server will throw an exception at runtime.
 See listing 1.

 3. How much memory should be allocated to hold the values read from SQL and how should they be read?
 F.e.
-Option values are stored as an integral value in SQL, so at runtime the integer value is translated to the proper option  .
+Option values are stored as an integral value in SQL, so at runtime the integer value is translated to the proper option.

 ```AL
 trigger OnAction()